How does this medication work? What will it do for me?

 Liver function: This medication is not recommended for people with severely reduced liver function.
 If you have moderately reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Low blood glucose: Under usual circumstances, low blood glucose does not occur for people who take this medication.
-Low blood glucose could occur when not enough food is eaten, especially when strenuous exercise is undertaken at the same time or when large amounts of alcohol have been consumed.
+Low blood glucose: Low blood glucose can occur when sitagliptin – metformin is used in combination with other medications to treat diabetes.
+Low blood glucose may also occur when not enough food is eaten, especially when strenuous exercise is undertaken at the same time or when large amounts of alcohol have been consumed.
 If you experience low blood sugar (e.g., headache, drowsiness, weakness, dizziness, confusion, irritability, hunger, fast heartbeat, sweating, and feeling jittery) while taking this medication, contact your doctor.

 Pancreatitis: This medication may cause pancreatitis (inflammation of the pancreas).
 If you have a history of pancreatitis, gallstones, alcoholism, or high triglycerides you may be more at risk of experiencing this.
 If you experience prolonged and severe abdominal pain with or without vomiting while taking this medication, contact your doctor immediately.

 Reduced response: Over a period of time, people may become progressively less responsive to a particular treatment for diabetes because their diabetes worsens.
 If your blood glucose control worsens or you are not staying within your target levels, talk to your doctor.

 Surgery: This medication should be stopped temporarily for surgery (except for minor surgery where food and fluid intake is not restricted).
 You will be restarted on this medication once you are eating and drinking and your kidney function has been tested and is normal.
 Talk to your doctor for specific instructions.